Beyond the Buy: Why Your Exit Strategy Defines Your Success

 Exit #1: The 1031 Exchange

-This is the gold standard for investors who want to keep growing.
 A 1031 exchange lets you sell a property and roll every dollar of equity into a new one without paying capital gains tax.
-Not reduced.
-Not discounted.
-Deferred entirely.
+Not reduced — deferred entirely.
+You sell a duplex in Louisville with $190,000 in equity and roll it into a small apartment building in Kansas City for $750,000.
+That entire amount moves untouched.

-The catch?
-You've got 45 days to identify your replacement property and 180 days to close.
-Miss either deadline, and the exchange collapses.
-You owe full taxes.
-So you need to be looking for that next deal before you list the current one.
-This isn't something you figure out on closing day.
+The catch: 45 days to identify your replacement property, 180 days to close.
+Miss either deadline and the exchange collapses — you owe full taxes.
+Start looking for the next deal before you list the current one.

 Exit #2: Cash-Out Refinance

-The risk?
-Your monthly payment just jumped.
-If the property's cash flow can't absorb it, you're underwater on a property you didn't sell.
-Always run the numbers with the new payment first.
-If the deal still breathes at the higher debt load, pull the trigger.
-If it doesn't — don't get greedy.
+The risk: your monthly payment jumps.
+If the property can't absorb it, you're underwater on a property you didn't sell.
+Run the numbers with the new payment first.

 Exit #3: Seller Financing

-This play works especially well when you're done managing a property but don't want to dump all the equity into another deal right away.
-You want passive income without the tenants, the toilets, and the 2 AM phone calls.
-Seller financing gives you exactly that.
+This works well when you're done managing but don't want to dump all the equity into another deal right away.
+Passive income without the tenants and the 2 AM phone calls.

-This is why I tell every new investor: know your depreciation number before you list.
-It changes the math on whether selling actually makes sense — or whether a 1031 or cash-out refi gives you a better outcome.
+Know your depreciation number before you list.
+It changes the math on whether selling makes sense — or whether a 1031 or cash-out refi is the better move.

 Choosing Your Exit